 - 1 tsp. salt

-- 2 Tbsp. dried lime powder (Should be available at Persian, Indian, Afghan, or other international market)
+- 2 Tbsp. ground dried lime (Should be available at Persian, Indian, Afghan, or other international market)

 - Preheat oven to 350 F.